Legal instruments and agreements

 Icon of a person holding a finger to his mouth

-When: If data is disclosed to a third party or person, such as student assistants that help collect data, and the information should not be used or spread at all.
+When: If data is disclosed to a third party or person, such as student assistants who help to collect data, and any data or information should not be used or spread at all.

-What: It is a legally binding contract with topics such as scope (who), length of the non-disclosure and possibly penalties for breaches and should be signed before sharing any data.
+What: An NDA is a legally binding contract with topics such as scope (who), length of the non disclosure and possibly penalties for breaches, and should be signed before sharing any data.
+An NDA will make sure that the person stated on record that they have access to the data and have agreed not to share the data with others.

 Informed consent